marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 - C Interfaces and Implementations: Techniques for Creating Reusable Software.
 - Fluent C: Principles, Practices, and Patterns
 - Secure Coding in C and C++ (SEI Series in Software Engineering (Paperback))
+- Seven Languages in Seven Weeks - Bruce A. Tate

 ## C